Resident Benefits Package

 Some of our rental properties allow pets.
 Homeowner preferences and insurance policies generally determine what type and how many pets are allowed.
 To find a pet-friendly rental home, search the available properties and click Amenities and select Pets Allowed and if desired, select Fenced Yard.

 Many Real Property Management rental homes allow pets.
 If you have a pet, please ask about our pet policy.

 We welcome pets in rental homes that allow pets, however, we must ensure tenants are responsible pet owners and respect other residents in the area.
 Both landlords and tenants should be up-to-date on city ordinances controlling pet ownership and management.
 The following list of pet ordinances is not exhaustive, but it does cover the main questions pet owners and landlords are likely to have.

 Real Property Management’s Pet Restrictions

 Each rental home managed by Real Property Management may have unique restrictions for pets depending upon the type, number, and size of the pet.
 In addition, city pet ordinances limit the number of pets per pet owner, with exceptions to newborn pet litters.
 Most rental properties do not allow certain breeds of dogs including Dobermans, Rottweilers, Chows, and Pitbulls because property liability insurance policies will not cover injury caused by these breeds.
 Real Property Management tenants who have pets are asked to maintain their own liability insurance in regards to their pets.

 General Rules and Regulations

-Most cities and counties have pet ordinances which all Real Property Management clients must abide by as pet owners.
-Below are common ordinances, however check with Animal Control in your local area to make sure you understand and comply with all pet rules and regulations.
+Most cities and counties have pet ordinances that all Real Property Management clients must abide by as pet owners.
+Below are common ordinances, however, check with Animal Control in your local area to make sure you understand and comply with all pet rules and regulations.

 Normally, you must register your dog or cat with the city within a certain timeframe of acquisition, and the license tag must always be attached to your pet.
 Most pet licenses need to be renewed periodically.